Nusra Militants Shell Syrias Idlib De-escalation Zone 31 Times - Russian Military - UrduPoint

 Nusra Militants Shell Syria's Idlib De-escalation Zone 31 Times - Russian Military

-"In the Idlib de-escalation zone, 31 shelling attacks from the positions of Jabhat al-Nusra terrorist organization (including, according to the Syrian side, 29 attacks) were registered, 20 of them were in the Idlib province, three attacks in the Latakia province, two in the Aleppo province and six in the Hama province," Sytnik said at a briefing.
+"In the Idlib de-escalation zone, 31 shelling attacks from the positions of Jabhat al-Nusra terrorist organization (including, according to the Syrian side, 29 attacks) were registered, 15 of them were in the Idlib province, 10 attacks in the Latakia province, two in the Aleppo province and four in the Hama province," Sytnik said at a briefing.

 He noted that no attacks by Turkey-controlled armed groups had been recorded over the given period.

-Sytnik added that the Russian military conducted patrols along several routes in the provinces of Aleppo, Al Hasakah, Raqqah and Deir ez-Zur.
+Sytnik added that the Russian military conducted patrols along several routes in the provinces of Aleppo and Al Hasakah.

-Moreover, the Russian aviation forces conducted air patrol along the route from the Metras airfield to the Mahmudli town and back.
+Moreover, the Russian aviation forces conducted air patrol in Syria, the official said.